Basement Bar Ideas: 7 Key Design Elements for Your Remodel

 The first — and arguably most important — element of design to consider when planning a basement bar is what sort of feel, ambiance, or atmosphere you’d like to create in your space.

-Does your dream bar have a smooth, mellow vibe that matches a more modern aesthetic, or do you yearn for a full pub experience that transports you to the other side of the Atlantic?
+Does your dream bar area have a smooth, mellow vibe that matches a more modern aesthetic, or do you yearn for a full pub experience that transports you to the other side of the Atlantic?

 Would you love to have your favorite beer on tap as you watch the game?
 Or are you an avid wine connoisseur with an endless collection of beautiful bottles you’re just longing to display?